Andresmup/github-foundations/20_CODESPACES/Readme.md

 # CODESPACES

-Github Codespaces is a Cloud Developmnent Environment (CDE) integrated with your Github repo.
+Github Codespaces is a Cloud Development Environment (CDE) integrated with your Github repo.
 An enviroment is know as a codespaces.

 A codespaces run:
 - In Ubuntu Linux docker container
   - On a virtual machine
-    - Hosted and managed by Gihub
+    - Hosted and managed by Github

 Your codebase will be cloned into `/workspaces`